Skip to content

 <p>

-This HTML tutorial will teach you the basics of the (Hyper Text Markup Language) and how to make your website from the scratch.
+This HTML tutorial will teach you the basics of the (Hyper Text Markup Language) and how to make your website from scratch.

 </p>